Telangana bandh against HC stay on BC quota passes off peacefully | Politics

 - India

-A statewide bandh called by the BC JAC to protest against the High Court's stay on the 42 per cent quota for BCs in local body polls passed off peacefully in Telangana on Saturday.
+A statewide bandh called by the BC JAC to protest against the High Court's stay on the 42 per cent quota for BCs in local body polls passed off peacefully on Saturday, with only a few minor incidents reported in Telangana.

 The ruling Congress, opposition BRS, BJP, CPI and CPI (M) extended their support to the bandh call.